JonathanSerafini/chef-cfn/README.md

 ### chef_cfn_signal

 Provides an interface to trigger cloudformation signals from within recipes.
+This is designed to be used with cloudformation WaitConditions.

 #### Actions